3Pillar-ATG/extend/README.md

 WorkFlow
 =======

-Design is used as a identity for a product, thus indivudality is very important.
-This documnet explains how to follow a component based modular approach for your project.
+Design is used as an identity for a product, thus individuality is very important.
+This document explains how to follow a component based modular approach for your project.
 It also helps define a vocabulary for the team.

 ### Architecture
     Base | Theme